 How Inspired Home Care Can Help

-An in-home caregiving companion, like those employed by Inspired Home Care, is a simple and easy way to enhance senior socialization.
+An in-home caregiving companion, like those employed by Inspired Home Care, a trusted provider of dementia care in Barrington, IL and the surrounding areas, is a simple and easy way to enhance senior socialization.
 Our caregivers are fully trained, experienced, background-checked, and available for as much or as little time as a loved one would like for conversations, fun activities, outings, and much more.
 We can provide transportation and accompaniment to social activities for seniors, or just visit with the senior in the home on a regular basis.

-Contact our aging care experts any time to learn more about our award-winning elder care in Algonquin, Illinois and how we can help a senior loved one in your life stay social, healthy and well.
+Contact our aging care experts any time to learn more about our award-winning dementia care in Barrington, IL and nearby communities and how we can help a senior loved one in your life stay social, healthy and well.
 We offer a free of charge in-home consultation at your convenience, so give us a call today at 847-787-7572.
-For a full list of all of the communities where we provide care, please visit our Locations Served page.